disrpt/sharedtask2023/data/ita.pdtb.luna/README.md

 For instance, the predicted label for the sense label “Expansion.Restatement.Equivalence” would be “Expansion.Restatement”.
 However, we keep the original label in the third-to-last column called “orig_label”, which matches the directionality information provided in the “dir” column.

+Due to anonymity reasons, the original corpus has certain information masked by tags such as <PER> and <NUM>.

 ## DISRPT 2023 Shared Task Information